 This 1958 Chevrolet Apache was converted to electric drive for Steam Whistle Brewery in 2011.
 The truck has 24 lithium batteries, produces 465 lbs-ft of torque and has a range of 150 km.
 It is currently used as a delivery vehicle in Toronto.

 EAS Power converted this 1991 Mazda Miata to electric as part of an NRC Research Project in 2010.
 The Miata uses LiFePo4 batteries which produce 96 volts and power a 51.2 kW 3-phase AC drive system.
 It also features an Orion battery management system.
 Originally, a CVT transmission was installed but it has since been removed in favour of a manual transmission.
-Since conversion, the Miata has driven 22 000 electric kilometers.
+Since conversion, the Miata has driven 22 000 electric kilometres.

 Electric vehicles offer a smoother, quieter ride with less emissions and lower operating costs compared to a gasoline or diesel car.
 They also require less maintenance as there are fewer moving parts.